rob-broadley/devenv/README.md

 #### SSH
 If the host is Mac OS you may need to add `IgnoreUnknown UseKeychain` to `~/.ssh/config` for SSH to work.

 ## WSL Install
 To build the image (devenv.tar) run `make image` followed by `make wsl`.
 The image can be imported into WSL using `wsl --import devenv (install location) (path to devenv.tar)`.

+The default WSL distribution can be set to devenv using `wsl --setdefault devenv`.

+If using Windows Terminal set the `command line` option in settings to `wsl --distribution devenv zsh --login` for zsh on start up, or `wsl --distribution devenv tmux new-session -A -s dev` for tmux on start up.